j-meek/j-meek.github.io/_pages/publications.md

   overlay_filter: 0.6
 ---

 Find my peer-reviewed publications below.
 Journal information is purposefully withheld.
-I hope this small change (which I've adopted from other researchers) encourages you to browse based on topics of interest rather than the outlet in which a particular paper appears.
+I hope this small change encourages you to browse based on topics of interest rather than the outlet in which a particular paper appears.

-### In press or in review
+### 2018

-Guzy, JC, **EA Eskew**, BJ Halstead, and SJ Price. *In press*.
-Influence of damming on anuran species richness in riparian areas: a test of the serial discontinuity concept.
+**Eskew, EA**, BC Shock, EEB LaDouceur, K Keel, MR Miller, JE Foley, and BD Todd.
+[Gene expression differs in susceptible and resistant amphibians exposed to *Batrachochytrium dendrobatidis*](/assets/docs/Eskew_etal_2018.pdf). [[GitHub Repository](https://github.com/eveskew/frog_chytrid_transcriptomics)]

-**Eskew, EA**, BC Shock, EEB LaDouceur, K Keel, MR Miller, JE Foley, and BD Todd. *In review*.
-Gene expression differs in susceptible and resistant amphibians exposed to *Batrachochytrium dendrobatidis*. [[GitHub Repository](https://github.com/eveskew/frog_chytrid_transcriptomics)]
+Guzy, JC, **EA Eskew**, BJ Halstead, and SJ Price.
+[Influence of damming on anuran species richness in riparian areas: a test of the serial discontinuity concept](/assets/docs/Guzy_etal_2018.pdf).

 ### 2017